 c.
 If you are a financial planner, the people that you’re going to help want security, they want to retire wealthy, and they want to retire early.
 They don’t know how to accomplish these things.
 That’s their problem.

 So you offer a very simple initial solution that only requires a small step, a small type of action with little commitment and zero risks.
-It’s almost like a piece of bait.
+It’s almost like trowing a bait.
 It’s like saying, „I’ve got the answer to your problem — come to me and I’ll explain.”

 The Captivate phase happens once you’ve gotten your prospects’ attention.
 They’ve asked for more information about the solution that you’re offering and you have a chance to present yourself to them.
 But you have to present yourself in a way that is unforgettable.
 You can’t just be another “me too” service or a commodity product.
 You’ve got to be sensational.
-You’ve got to be memorable.
-You’ve got to be unique.
+Strive to be memorable.
+Aim to be unique.
 You must captivate your audience in order to hold their attention, arouse child-like curiosity in them, and cause them to be intrigued and to want to know more.

 The Law of the Hook says that a captivated audience stays to the end.

-You invigorate your prospects by helping them understand how bad the problem actually is that they’re facing now and how wonderful the solution really could be.
-You must get them to visualize themselves living the dream.
-You need to involve their emotions in the process and help them understand the depth of their problem but also the true availability of the solution and the wonderful things that will come with the solution.
+You invigorate your prospects by helping them understand how bad the problem that they’re facing now actually is.
+But you also present how wonderful the solution really could be.
+You must get them to visualize living the dream.
+You need to involve their emotions in the process and help them understand the depth of their problem.
+Also the true availability of the solution and the wonderful things that will come with the solution.

 People do not buy features, they buy benefits – and emotional ones at that.
 So, when you get the opportunity to describe what you have to offer, the last thing to do is reel off some meaningless dialogue about your product, service or company.
 This is especially true if you are involved in a business that provides complex goods or services that are hard to understand.

-Remember, it’s the product/service features, tangible benefits and emotional benefit of the product or service along with the total experience of dealing with your business that keeps your brand in the mind of the customer.
+Remember, it’s the product or service features, tangible and emotional benefit, along with the total experience of dealing with your business, that keeps your brand in the mind of the customer.

-If you want to promote your business, attract customers and stand out in the marketplace, you need to cut away all the parts that don’t look like your brand.
-Do you need help?
+If you want to promote your business, attract customers and stand out in the marketplace.
+You need to cut away all the parts that don’t look like your brand.
+Need help?
 Contact us right now!